 The qualification you need to achieve will depend what job you do on a construction site.
 Check the requirements here

-- What should I do if I get promoted or change occupation?
+- What should I do if I suspect someone is using a fraudulent card?

 - Can I get a refund if I decide that I do not need a CSCS card?